 If the matter goes to Court, the Judge has restrictions on what they can order to happen.
 The Judge can calculate the total of the arrears and spread the repayment over the remaining term of the mortgage or allow the lender to repossess.
 If the Judge decides that the lender should repossess the house, they will grant a possession order.
 Under a possession order, possession of the house is ordered after 28 days (or multiples of 28 days).
 If the Judge allows the home owner to make the payments over the remaining term of the mortgage, then the possession is suspended so long as the payments are made.
 If the home owner then defaults on the payments, then the lender can carry through the order and allow the lender to repossess the property.
 Once the lender has repossessed the property, it is likely that the lender will sell the house to recover the outstanding fees.

 Sometimes a home owner may find the repossession order as a relief.
 There are of course implications to agreeing to the repossession and this should be discussed with your lender.
 The lender will have a balance outstanding figure which is the total amount owed.
 This means that the home owner could still owe money even after the property has been sold.
 In this instance, the home owner should discuss their options with the lender.

 Here at Seatons we are experts in property law.
 We have years of experience and are known as the friendly professionals.
 We have earnt that reputation by ensuring that you are the centre of everything we do.
-If you feel that your house is being repossessed wrongly or you are simply not sure what to do, then call us for a free no obligation chat over the phone where a member of our highly experienced team will assess your case and advise you on the next steps to take.
+If you feel that your house is being repossessed wrongly or you are simply not sure what to do, then call us, where a member of our highly experienced team will assess your case and advise you on the next steps to take.